terminalpp/terminalpp/CONTRIBUTING.md

 # Contributing to *Terminal++*

-Thank you for your interest in `tpp`!
+Thank you for your interest in `terminalpp`!

 ## Reporting Bugs

 Please use the issue tracker at Github for this (make sure to indicate the issue is labelled as *bug*).
 Make sure that the issue is reasonably minimal and reproducible, i.e. provide set of steps that recreate the bug.
-Make sure to specify your operating system and the precise version of `tpp` used (this can be obtained by running `tpp --version`).
+Make sure to specify your operating system and the precise version of `terminalpp` used (this can be obtained by running `terminalpp --version`).
 Also add the relevant settings of the configuration file.

+> Alternatively, hitting `Alt+F1` in terminalpp displays the same version information.

 ## Requesting New Features

-If there is a feature you would like `tpp` to support, please use the issues on Github as well, explain the feature you want in enough detail and label the issue as *enhancement*.
+If there is a feature you would like `terminalpp` to support, please use the issues on Github as well, explain the feature you want in enough detail and label the issue as *enhancement*.

 ## Fixing Bugs & Implementing New Features

 For both, please use pull requests.
-Make sure that a corresponding issue exists and in case of enhancements that the issue was reviewed by `tpp` authors and approved.
+Make sure that a corresponding issue exists and in case of enhancements that the issue was reviewed by `terminalpp` authors and approved.